Jane-Wangari/Covid-19-Dashboard/README.md

 2. Power Query

 ## Power Query
-I loaded into Power Query for transformation through the dataset link for each of the three tables.
+I loaded the data into Power Query for transformation through the dataset links for each of the three tables.
 I renamed the first table to Confirmed, then selected (Province/State, Country/Region, Lat, and Long) columns unpivoted.
 The new columns were renamed Date and Confirmed.
 The Confirmed table was then duplicated and renamed as Death, and from the data source, I pasted the source link to load the death cases data.
-The Death table was then duplicated and renamed to Recoveries.
-Then I pasted the link to the dataset from the source data.
+I duplicated and renamed the death table to Recoveries.
+Then I pasted the link to the dataset from the source data to load the recoveries data.
-The table Confirmed and Death was merged as new and renamed Consolidated data.
+I then merged the table Confirmed and Death as new and renamed Consolidated data.
 I merged the Consolidated table to recoveries, and the last column was renamed as recovered.
 I removed all the steps for the change type from the confirmed and Death table.
 The merged data (Consolidated data) was then loaded into Microsoft Excel